 At the same time, the DHS report may open the door to domestic wiretapping and spying on conservative activists and those who oppose the Obama regime.

-Local law enforcement agencies in many parts of replica watches uk the country are not allowed to report illegal aliens to DHS.
+Local law enforcement agencies in many parts of the country are not allowed to report illegal aliens to DHS.
 However, this document, sent to all law enforcement agencies, requests that they report to DHS, anyone or any group of Americans that are described in this report, so that the federal government can keep an eye on them.

 Views and opinions expressed on this website do not necessarily reflect the views and opinions of this website or its owner (but usually do).
 Any copyrighted work on this